zerrubabbel/code-red/README.md

 ## **Disclaimer:**
 This project is not intended for public or commercial use, and is intended for specific individuals.
 It is not a polished, public-facing toolkit.
 - Feel free to fork and adapt to your own needs.
-- **Users and Forkers assume all responsibility for risks and damages.**
-- Author (zerrubabbel) assumes no responsibility for risks or damages in any manner expressed or implied.
+- **Author (zerrubabbel) assumes no responsibility for risks or damages in any manner expressed or implied.**

 ## File Structure
 All config files in this repository will contain a header with the following format: